simprecicchiani/ThinkPad-T460s-macOS-OpenCore/Guides/Install-Big-Sur.md

 ## What is Different from Catalina
 Almost everything is the same in case of functionality.
 In the first hour of usint the new OS I experienced a little thermal throttling, but after a while it just dissapeared, and now everything works as on Older Versions.

+Because of SMCBatteryManager is not compactible with Big Sur yet, it has been replaced with [RehabMan's ACPIBatteryManager](https://github.com/RehabMan/OS-X-ACPI-Battery-Driver) on kernel version 20.0.0.

 ### What is updated in the new EFI 🔁
 | Item | Version |
 | :--- | ---: |